ecampuscdd/Video-Embed-Tool/README.md

-# Video-Embed-Tool-Branch
+# Video-Embed-Tool
-This is the first branch to add buttons that will generate text to copy to the computers clipboard to be pasted into the Blueprint or Canvas Course
+Branch used to add buttons that will generate text to copy to the computers clipboard to be pasted into the Blueprint or Canvas Course

 ***************************************************
 Here is the eCampus Center Video Embed Tool